gruvin/gsheets_hextools/README.md

 gruvin

 ### No stake data?
 This would require a public Web API, tailored to making HEX ERC20 contract calls — or some kind of Web3 library, ported for use in Google Docs scripting (just javascript but too restricted?)
-If anyne know's a path to this then please make contact via my Github profile.
+If anyne knows a path to this, then please make contact via my Github profile.